 Principle 6 - Monitor the progress of each investment in achieving impact against expectations and respond appropriately: The Manager shall use the results framework (referenced in Principle 4) to monitor progress toward the achievement of positive impacts in comparison to the expected impact for each investment.
 Progress shall be monitored using a predefined process for sharing performance data with the investee.
 To the best extent possible, this shall outline how often data will be collected; the method for data collection; data sources; responsibilities for data collection; and how, and to whom, data will be reported.
 When monitoring indicates that the investment is no longer expected to achieve its intended impacts, the Manager shall seek to pursue appropriate action.
-22 The Manager shall also seek to use the results framework to capture investment outcomes.
-23 https://www.ifc.org/wps/wcm/connect/corp_ext_content/ifc_external_corporate_site/about+ifc_new/accountability/tor-cao-vp
+25 The Manager shall also seek to use the results framework to capture investment.
+26